apache/rya/extras/rya.manual/src/site/markdown/sm-updatedata.md

 -->
 # Sparql Update

-OpenRDF supports the Sparql Update functionality.
+RDF4J supports the Sparql Update functionality.
 Here are a few samples:

 Remember, you have to use `RepositoryConnection.prepareUpdate(..)` to perform these queries